This page includes relevant information about my academic and professional life, split into five categories:

 2007-present – President & Managing Director, Human Capital Project.
 Non-profit organisation that invests in the university education of poor Cambodian students.

 2012-present — Executive Director, Economic Society of Australia (QLD).
 Originally appointed as Deputy Secretary, then shifted to Executive Director.
-Also Treasurer of the Australian Young Economists since 2013, and presented at the 2013 Australian Conference of Economists in Perth.
+Also Vice-President of the Australian Young Economists (2013-15).

 2012-present — Deputy Director, Australian Taxpayers Alliance.
-Also economic spokesperson, coordinator of the ATA subject “Foundations of Liberty and Free-market Economics” (Sydney 2013), and regular presenter on economic and budget issues.
+Responsible for economic and tax policy, coordinator of the ATA subject “Foundations of Market Economics” (Sydney 2013), and provide an annual response to the federal budget.

-2011-present — Committee Member, The Circle Project.
-A non-profit based on the Gold Coast that offers recording opportunities for new musical artists at Parallel Harmony Studios.
+2011-2014 — Committee Member, The Circle Project.
+A non-profit based on the Gold Coast that offered recording opportunities for new musical artists at Parallel Harmony Studios.

 2001-2008 – Founder, President (01-04) and Vice-President (05-08), Liberal Democratic Party.
 Lead and coordinated 2001 (1%) and 2004 (1.3%) campaign for ACT election.
 Queensland Senate candidate in 2007.
 Stood down in 2009 for work reasons, but continue to give occasional advice, especially relating to economic policy.